accounting

 Corporate taxation in Morocco is a complex area which includes several key elements to understand for effective tax management.

 1. Corporate Tax (IS) : Corporate tax is a direct tax applied to the profits of Moroccan companies.
 It concerns all companies, whether national or foreign, operating in Morocco.
 Foreign companies are taxed on their profits made in Morocco.
-The corporate tax rate is progressive, with a standard rate of 20% for profits below 100 million dirhams, and a rate of 35% for profits above this threshold.
+The corporate tax rate is proportional, with a standard rate of 20% for profits below 100 million dirhams, and a rate of 35% for profits above this threshold.
 Credit institutions and similar organizations are subject to a rate of 40%.

 2. Tax exemptions and incentives : Certain economic activities benefit from exemptions or reduced tax rates.
-For example, hotel companies are completely exempt from corporate tax on profits relating to foreign currency turnover for the first five years, then taxed at 17.5% thereafter.
+For example, hotel companies are completely exempt from corporate tax on profits relating to foreign currency turnover for the first five years, then taxed at 20% thereafter.
 Morocco also offers tax incentives to encourage local and foreign investments.

 3. Taxation of capital gains : Capital gains are taxed at the same rate as corporate tax.
 Non-resident companies benefit from an exemption on capital gains from the sale of shares on the Casablanca Stock Exchange, with the exception of shares of real estate entities.